 How to mod Battle Brothers

-Unlike a lot of strategy games these days, Battle Brothers has never formally added in Steam Workshop support.
-It’s possible the devs thought they wouldn’t really need to, as there was a moment a few years ago where they tried to stop working on the game and move on to other projects.
+Unlike a lot of strategy games these days, Battle Brothers has never formally added Steam Workshop support.
+It’s possible the devs thought they wouldn’t really need to, as there was a time where they tried to stop working on the game and move on to other projects.

-Considering we’re three years on and they’re STILL releasing DLC for the game, I imagine that plan has gone… badly?
-Anyway – you need to rely on the ‘og’ home of computer mods, Nexus mods, for all your Battle Brothers modding needs.
+Considering we’re three years on and they’re still releasing DLC for the game, I imagine that plan has gone… badly?
+Anyway, you need to rely on Nexus mods, for all your Battle Brothers modding needs.

 For something completely different: The best 4X games on PC

 Most of the mods in this guide simply involve you downloading files and placing them in the ‘data’ folder.
 If you’re using the Steam version, this will typically be: C:\Program Files (x86)\Steam\steamapps\common\Battle Brothers\data